toliaqat/xenon-wiki/Metrics-with-Xenon.md

 Storing 10,000 metrics per second must be fast enough otherwise the server might become unresponsive.
 One aspect we should consider is the metric object size, which might have a significant affect on performance.
 Xenon documents shouldn't be too big otherwise it'll have impact indexing performance.

-In the other hand Xenon actually adds about 300 bytes of data to the each created service, so it might be very costly to create a tiny service.
+On the other hand Xenon actually adds about 300 bytes of data to the each created service, so it might be very costly to create a tiny service.
 (Every Xenon objects includes several fields like URI, version, timestamp, etc which have more overhead compared to the service fields).

 # Metric Service